14 Ways to Relieve Stress You Can Try Right Now

 1. Eat Something (healthy) or chew gum

-Studies has shown that chewing on gum lowers your stress levels.
-You could also have some fruit or chew sugar free gum to keep the calories down.
-But hey, if you’re stressed, have whatever you like (please be mindful) !
+Studies have shown that chewing on gum lowers your stress levels.
+You could also have some fruit or chew sugar-free gum to keep the calories down.
+But hey, if you’re stressed, have whatever you like (please be mindful)!

 2. Do 20 minutes of yoga

 Yoga helps lower resting cortisol levels and reduces stress.
 Just 20 minutes a day keeps the stress away.
 As a bonus, you’ll become more flexible with healthier joints.